Back to Top

 While Clerics are a class that works well with almost any species, in general ones that boost to your Wisdom score may be the best option if you’re looking to channel more spellcasting firepower.
 This includes:

-• Hill Dwarf: Hill Dwarves receive a +1 bonus to their Wisdom score, directly boosting their Cleric spellcasting abilities.
+• Dwarf: Hill Dwarves receive a +1 bonus to their Wisdom score, directly boosting their Cleric spellcasting abilities.
 Additionally, their extra hit points from the Dwarven Toughness trait help them withstand more damage, making them more resilient healers or front-line support characters.

-• Wood Elf: Wood Elves have a +1 bonus to Wisdom, improving their effectiveness as Clerics.
+• Elf: Wood Elves have a +1 bonus to Wisdom, improving their effectiveness as Clerics.
 Their Fleet of Foot and Mask of the Wild traits also provide mobility and stealth options, which is useful for a Cleric who needs to maneuver in combat.

 • Human: Playing a human Cleric allows for a great deal of customization, which can be tailored to enhance a your abilities.
 Choosing a feat like War Caster can also significantly boost your ability to maintain concentration on spells, which are crucial for battlefield control and support.